 In 2018, publicly the project went quiet after updated cost estimates put the designs well over the allocated $85 million project, but behind the scenes, the work didn’t stop.
 Engineers, planners and designers began an iterative process to simplify the project design and reduce cost while maintaining key project benefits.

-By late 2019, a new design emerged that came within striking distance of the budget and preserved most of the key benefits from earlier .
+By late 2019, a new design emerged that came within striking distance of the budget and preserved most of the key benefits from earlier.
 This new design is a simplified version of one of the original alternatives studied in the environmental review.
-The newly estimated cost is $98 million, and project partners under the City of Longview’s lead are seeking federal grant support to close the gap.
+The newly estimated cost is $98 million, and project partners under the City of Longview’s lead sought federal grant support in 2020 to close the gap.
+While the IWOW project was not awarded federal grant funds, WSDOT is continuing work with local partners to modify the design of the project and reduce the cost while maintaining key benefits.

 The updated design features: